iominh/minhongrails.github.io/_posts/2013-09-09-javascript-closures.md

 ---
 {% include JB/setup %}

-JavaScript closures can be a tricky to understand.
+JavaScript closures can be tricky to understand.
-Take a look at the following examples:
+Look at the following examples:

 <pre>
 <code class="javascript">function logNumbers1(){